Canon G1 X Mark II vs Olympus E-P1

 Review summary: Canon G1 X Mark II vs Olympus E-P1

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Olympus E-P1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.